anthonygrees/chef_poc/README.md

 ## Step 0.
 Prerequisites

 For the PoC you will require the following:
-- Server for Chef Automate / Chef Server
+- 1 x Server for Chef Automate / Chef Server
-- Server or Laptop for Chef Workstation.
+- 1 x Server or Laptop for Chef Workstation.
 (Windows or Linux)
-- Server for each node you intend to manage with Chef and scan with InSpec.
+- 1 x Server for each node you intend to manage with Chef and scan with InSpec.

 Note: All the server system requirements are listed below.

+For the PoC the Chef servers will require:
+- Internet access.  (although Chef can be used in an airgapped environment.)
+- Port 443 open
+- Port 80

+The nodes will also require:
+- Port 22 SSH and / or 5985 WinRM if you intend to bootstrap via Knife
+- Port 3389 for Windows Remote Desktop

 ## Step 1.
 Install Chef Automate and Chef Server
 For a PoC we can install Chef Automate and Chef Server using an `all in one` deployment pattern.